akapet00/locally-adaptive-activation-functions/README.md

     `Python3.9` users will need to add ```-c=conda-forge``` flag, for details go to [the official installation webpage](https://pytorch.org/).

 The code is tested for both Windows 10 and GNU/Linux operating systems.
-Unfortunatelly, there are no unit tests that support the previous claim :)
+Unfortunatelly, there are no unit tests that support the previous claim :D

 ## Run the experiments
-`poisson.py` is the main (and the only) available script to run the experiments.
-The following is all arguments that could be passed into the scritp:
+`poisson.py` is the main (and the only) script to run the experiments.
+Arguments that could be passed into the script are listed as follows:
 ```shell
 $ python poisson.py --help
 usage: poisson.py [-h] [--cuda] [--domain DOMAIN DOMAIN]